Materials to be Included in the Portfolio

 - Webinar responses

-- Up to 3 pieces of evidence for each competency (quality is more important than quantity)
+- Up to 3 pieces of evidence for each competency (quality is more important than quantity), hyperlinked in the comptency assessment form.

 - Student materials including weekly reflections/process notes, presentations, video clips, etc.